daffidwilde/edo/docs/tutorial/tutorial_ii.rst

 In terms of the genetic algorithm, we would expect an optimal solution to this problem to be a dataset, :math:`X`, whose entries have a mean of 0.
-This is due to the fact that the sample mean is an unbiased estimator to a population mean, i.e.:
+This is due to the fact that the sample mean is an unbiased estimator to a population mean:

 .. math::
     \mathbb{E}(\bar Y) = \bar X